 Why Some Countries Did Not Sign

 The list of all countries that did not sign the agreement was not immediately available.
 We do know that some of the countries holding out include Nigeria, South Africa, and Zambia.
 New York Times reported that of the 11 holdouts, Nigeria and South Africa represent $700 billion — or one-third — of the $2.1 trillion in gross domestic product across all 55 African countries.
 The two countries are also home to 242 million people, or 20 percent of Africa’s population of 1.2 billion.

 Nigeria pulled out of the signing ceremony after President Muhammadu Buhari canceled his attendance on Sunday.
 A statement at the time said the decision was made “to allow time for broader consultations”.
 Buhari who has since set up a presidential committee to take two weeks widening consultations on AfCFTA, believes that the economic and security implications of Nigeria signing the deal must be further discussed.

 South Africa’s Reasons

 Cyril Ramaphosa did not sign the crucial agreement at the African Union (AU) Extraordinary Summit in Rwanda’s capital Kigali.
 However, he signed the declaration on the establishment of the African Continental Free Trade Area (AfCFTA).
-Ramaphosa said that his government welcomed the “historic moment” saying that it had been dreamt of by the founding fathers of the AU, saying that South Africa was pledging itself totally to opening up trade by signing the declaration.
+Ramaphosa said that his government welcomed the “historic moment” saying that it had been dreamt of by the founding fathers of the AU.
+Furthermore, he said South Africa was pledging itself totally to opening up trade by signing the declaration.
+According to the president,

 “We are part of this process of opening up Africa for trade.
 All that is holding us back from signing the actual agreement is our own consultation process.
 We still need to consult at home, to consult in Cabinet, to consult the partners at Nedlac, and finally to consult Parliamentarians.
-So we are really going the clean up process of ensuring that everybody is on board.
+So we are really going the cleanup process of ensuring that everybody is on board.
 As far as we are concerned as South Africa we are very much part of it.
-The agreement therefore is very much alive, it’s not dead in the water.
+The agreement, therefore, is very much alive, it’s not dead in the water.
 We as South Africa want free trade in Africa because we are an important player in the African continent.”

-Zambia is another country that did not sign the AfCFTA as it was still conducting internal negotiations on some protocols in the agreement, a Zambian official said.
+Zambia is another country that did not sign the AfCFTA.
+The country was still conducting internal negotiations on some protocols in the agreement. aThis was according to a Zambian official.
 Zambia’s foreign minister, Joseph Malanji, said Zambia only signed the African Free Trade Area Declaration and not the agreement.
 He said in a statement that Zambia had negotiated the protocol on goods and services and the dispute settlement mechanism.
 Consequently, the remaining protocols, including on trade competition, investment, and intellectual property, were yet to be negotiated.

 The Minister, however, said the signing of the declaration shows that Zambia stands with all other African countries in the quest to improve intra-Africa trade.
-Meanwhile, Zambia’s commerce, trade and industry minister Christopher Yaluma said in the same statement that Zambia will not sign the protocol on the free movement of people as the country was not ready for it.
+Meanwhile, Zambia’s commerce, trade, and industry minister Christopher Yaluma said in the same statement that Zambia will not sign the protocol on the free movement of people as the country was not ready for it.

 Rwanda hosted the extraordinary summit.
 Interestingly, it is the same year President Paul Kagame is chairing the African Union.
 The agreement will come into force after 22 countries ratify it in their national parliaments, which is expected to happen within the year.
 Thereafter, countries will be added as they ratify.
-The agreement commits countries to removing tariffs on 90 percent of goods, with 10 percent of “sensitive items” to be phased in later.
-It will also liberalize trade in services and might in the future include free movement of people and a single currency.
+The agreement commits countries to remove tariffs on 90 percent of goods, with 10 percent of “sensitive items” to be phased in later.
+It will also liberalize trade in services.
+In the future, it might include the free movement of people and a single currency.